Skip to main content

 Music binds us together at times of great joy and enormous sadness

-In 2013, we introduced music therapy into our Little Bridge House hospice, and now thanks to the ongoing fundraising and financial support from our communities, we now offer music therapy across all three of our hospices.
+In 2013, we introduced music therapy into our Little Bridge House hospice, and now thanks to the ongoing fundraising and financial support from our communities, we now offer music therapy across all 3 of our hospices.

 How does music therapy benefit?